top of page

 • Supplementary Documents 2B Subject Matter:

 • California state law mandates that all teachers provide evidence of their subject-matter knowledge.
 Exam registration confirmations, exam score reports, or documentation of an approved waiver program may be submitted via the online application.
 The deadline to complete this requirement is June 10th of each year, prior to official enrollment in the program.
 Please note that admission priority may be given to applicants who provide documentation at the time of application, therefore it is highly recommended that documentation of meeting the subject matter requirement be submitted with the application.
-It is strongly recommended that applicants take advanced (upper division) course work in their subject area.
-While individuals may apply to the program without having passed the CSET exams, in order to enroll in the program, by June 10 all admitted applicants must submit verification of having passed all subtests of the appropriate CSET exams required for their credential subject area or verification of completion of an approved subject matter program.
-All Single Subject applicants may demonstrate they have met the State Subject Matter Competence requirement by passing the appropriate CSET tests or by completing an approved subject matter waiver program.

 • Admitted MA/Credential applicants must provide one of the following by June 10th in order to enroll in the program:

-• 1.
-Passing status report for CSET (scores remain valid for 10 years).
+1. Passing status report for CSET

-• - English Subtests I-IV
+• English Subtests I-IV

-• - Math Subtests I-III
+• Math Subtests I-III

-• - Social Science Subtests I-III
+• Social Science Subtests I-III

-• - Science Subtest I for Foundational Science Credential, I-II for others (II can be in Life Science, Chemistry, Earth and Space, or Physics)
+• Science Subtest I for Foundational Science Credential, I-II for others (II can be in Life Science, Chemistry, Earth and Space, or Physics)

 Additional bilingual